-An area is identified as provincially significant by the OMNR using evaluation procedures established by the province, as amended from time to time (PPS, 2005).
+An area is identified as provincially significant by the MNR using evaluation procedures established by the province, as amended from time to time (PPS, 2005).
 The ANSIs are divided into two (2) types: life science ANSI and earth science ANSI.
 Specifically, a life science ANSI can contain specific types of forests, valleys, prairies and wetlands of ecological importance.
 That is, they represent examples that are relatively undisturbed in terms of vegetation community and/or landforms associated with that vegetation.
-Those listed as provincially significant life science ANSIs are the best examples of that particular natural heritage feature in the province.
-In contrast, earth science ANSIs includes representative examples of bedrock, fossil, and landforms in Ontario, in addition to on-going geological processes.
+Those listed as provincially significant life science ANSIs are the best examples of the particular natural heritage features in the province.
+In contrast, earth science ANSIs includes representative examples of bedrock, fossil, and landforms in Ontario, and on-going geological processes.

 The NHIC database, S-COP and OMNR District office indicated that there are no provincially or regionally identified ANSIs located at the Site or on the subject property.
-Komoka Lake Maumee ES-ANSI is located 2.6 kilometres away, and Komoka Park Reserve LS-ANSI is located 8 kilometres away.
+Komoka Lake Maumee ES-ANSI is located 6.8 kilometres away, and Komoka Park Reserve LS-ANSI is located 12 kilometres away.